WorkflowConversion/WS-PGRADE-Extensions/README.md

 # WS-PGRADE Workflow Conversion Portlets
-## What are these portlets?
+## What are these extensions?
-### The `WorkflowImporter` portlet
-This portlet lets users to import workflows created in [KNIME].

-Imagine a user that has completed a test workflow in [KNIME] and wants to export it to a [WS-PGRADE] instance by using the [KNIME2gUSE] extension.
-Let's see a simple example to fully understand the problem that this portlet tries to solve.

-A scientist has designed a simple [KNIME] workflow, comprised of two applications: _App1_ and _App2_.
-Our scientist would like to execute her workflow on a local cluster visible on a [WS-PGRADE] instance.
-On the scientists computer both applications are located on `/usr/bin`, but this is not necessarily true for the clusters available in the [WS-PGRADE] instance.
-In fact, _App1_ is accessible only to _cluster1_, while _App2_ is accessible only through _cluster2_.

-Our scientist could very well design the same workflow again in [WS-PGRADE], but this is where `WorfklowImporter` comes to save the day, since she would take the exported workflow that was generaded by the [KNIME2gUSE] extension and upload it via the `WorkflowImporter` portlet.

-The portlet would then notice that there are two applications, _App1_ and _App2_ being used in the imported workflow and will then display the available applications.
-Our scientist would select the appropriate version of _App1_ and _App2_, finalize the import and then be able to execute the workflow on a distributed environment, _as if_ she had designed the workflow directly in [WS-PGRADE].

-### The `ApplicationManager` portlet
+### The `ApplicationDatabase` Portlets
 [WS-PGRADE] is able to communicate with several resource managers, and these managers often lack an application database of sorts.
 [UNICORE] excels in this aspect and keeps all applications registered in an _incarnation database_, but this seems to be the exception.

 This portlet lets the administrator of the [WS-PGRADE] portal to register applications, thus, extending [WS-PGRADE] by adding its own _application database_.

 ## How can I build the portlets?
+First, you'll need to install some files in your local [maven] repository.
+Typically, you wouldn't need to perform a manual installation of dependencies, but at some point between the creation of this project and the release of it, one of the repositories holding required dependencies was not reachable anymore.
+Sadly, code that is not maintained by us refers to a repository that is not reachable, so we need to simulate that these dependencies were already obtained (by manuall installing them).

+Once you've downloaded and installed [maven], go to the `dependencies` folder and execute the following commands:

+    $ mvn install:install-file -DpomFile=unreleased.pom -Dfile=unreleased.pom
+    $ mvn install:install-file -DpomFile=externals.pom -Dfile=externals.pom
+    $ mvn install:install-file -DpomFile=portal-service.pom -Dfile=portal-service.jar
+    $ mvn install:install-file -DpomFile=unicore6-api.pom -Dfile=unicore6-api.jar

-You will need [maven] to build the portlets.
-After you've installed [maven], run the following command to build the portlets:
+After you've installed the dependencies, run the following command to build the portlets:

     $ mvn package